travis-ci/docs-travis-ci-com/user/private-dependencies.md

 * The repository you are running the builds for is called "myorg/main" and depends on "myorg/lib1" and "myorg/lib2".
 * You know the credentials for a user account that has at least read access to all three repositories.
-* You have a clone of the repository locally and run commands from a terminal where the copy is the current working directory (this is needed to make `travis encrypt --add` work).

 To pull in dependencies with a password, you will have to use the user name and password in the Git HTTPS URL: `https://ci-user:mypassword123@github.com/myorg/lib1.git`.